Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

   end
 end
 ```
 Let's make another change, again asking ourselves how the time complexity is affected.

-This time, pay special attention to differentiating best, worst, and average cases. (**NB**: what would "average" mean here?)
+4.
 ```ruby
 def print_arr_3(arr)
   arr.each do |el|